mr-nfamous/ungop/readme.md

         *   Zero digits

-A small number of ungop ops don't take any operand and so have no type specific variants.
-When one does have multiple operands, its type specific suffix is *always* based on the type of the first parameter.
+Although _Generic is a powerful and long needed feature, it has some rather severe limitations - primarily that most "intrinsic functions" are actually implemented as function macros.
+The ones that require a compile time constant therefore cannot be directly used with _Generic.
+Since the performance penalty of wrapping these intrinsics in a static inline function can be rather severe, we made the individual type specific operations that the _Generic expression calls part of the public interface.

+One example of an operation for which it is almost always more efficient to use the type specific form is bit shifts.
+When e.g. shifting a 16 bit unsigned integer left by 7 bits and keeping the result's least significant bits, there are two options: the generic `shll` or the type specific `shllhu`.
+If the target architecture has an instruction for shifting by a constant and another for shifting by a register, the former will obviously be faster.
+In practice, a competent compiler would be able to optimize the generic form, which necessarily uses the register shift.
+Such a compiler is not always available and even when it is there is an obvious benefit in reducing the amount of optimizing a compiler must do.

+Anyway, type specific operations like `shllhu` are named according to a strict and simple to remember scheme that is always based on the first parameter.

-The following table lists the standard C types for which operations may be available in the reference implementation:
+The following table lists the ~52 standard C types for which operations may be available in the reference implementation and their type specific suffix:

-## Arithmetic types
+## Arithmetic types (15+3)

     suffix  type

     yu      bool
     bu      uint8_t
     bi      int8_t
     bc      char
     hu      uint16_t
     hi      int16_t
     hf      flt16_t [†]
     wu      uint32_t
     wi      int32_t
     wf      float
     du      uint64_t
     di      int64_t
     df      double
     qu      QUAD_UTYPE [‡]
     qi      QUAD_ITYPE [‡]
     qf      QUAD_FTYPE [‡]
     lu      ulong or ullong [‡‡]
     li      long or llong [‡‡]

-## 32 bit SIMD vector types
+## 32 bit SIMD vector types (10)

     suffix  type

     wyu     (32 × bool)
     wbu     (4 × uint8_t)
     wbi     (4 × int8_t)
     wbc     (4 × char)
     whu     (2 × uint16_t)
     whi     (2 × int16_t)
     whf     (2 × flt16_t)
     wwu     (1 × uint32_t)
     wwi     (1 × int32_t)
     wwf     (1 × float)

-## 64 bit SIMD vector types
+## 64 bit SIMD vector types (13)

     suffix  type